GMS Membership Management

 Identities are a collection of information about a person along with their accounts.

-is part of a group, she is part of it regardless of whether she authenticates with Google or with her CERN account.
+is part of a group, she is part of it regardless of whether she authenticates with Linkedin or with her CERN account.

 Unconfirmed Identities are placeholders that reserve group membership until someone has logged in with an account that matches the email.
+In the GMS portal they appear as Mail Recipients.
 This allows people to receive emails for GMS groups that are mailing lists even if they have never logged in to CERN.

 Groups